mampfes/ha_epex_spot/README.md

 https://github.com/mampfes/ha_epex_spot_sensor

-Please let me know if this is a useful addition to EPEX Spit.
+Please let me know if this is a useful addition to EPEX Spot.

 ---